awitkowski0/cheese-snips/pages/posts/maus.md

 ---
- title: The Mause in The Haus
+ title: The Maus in The Haus
  date: 2022/12/07
  description: A story about a mouse...
  tag: story
  author: Cheese Snips
 ---

-# The Mause in The Haus
+# The Maus in The Haus

 ## Act 1